stefanDeveloper/heiFIP/README.md

 ## Motivation

-The idea to create heiFIP came from working with Deep Learning approaches to classify malware traffic.
-Many papers use image representations of network traffic, but reproducing their results was quite cumbersome.
+The idea to create heiFIP came from working with Deep Learning approaches to classify malware traffic on images.
+Many papers use image representation of network traffic, but reproducing their results was quite cumbersome.
 As a result, we found that there is currently no official library that supports reproducible images of network traffic.
 For this reason, we developed heiFIP to easily create images of network traffic and reproduce ML/DL results.
+Researchers can use this library as a baseline for their work to enable other researchers to easily recreate their findings.

 ## Main Features